Rajat-Srivastava-19/Facial-Recognition-Attendance-System-using-Python/README.md

 This is my Facial Recognition Attendance Management using Python project.
-In this project, I have used tkinter,opencv,numpy and MySql connector<br>
+In this project, I have used tkinter,opencv,numpy and MySql connector.
+I have used Haarcascade Frontal Face algorithm<br>
 The description of all the files of the project is as follows:<br>
 1. main.py- This file contains code for the opening interface of the application.<br>
 2. student.py- This file contains code for STUDENT ACCOUNT section.
 This section will contain details of various students. <br>We can save,update,delete and reset the student details in this section.
 In this section face capturing will also be done.<br>